Could You Build a Department or Operation That Actually Grows Stronger Under Stress?

-The problem with medium-risk strategies in general is that they give you the worst of both worlds: the tremendous opportunity costs of tying up your resources, with limited or dubious upside.
+The problem in general with medium-risk strategies is that they give you the worst of both worlds: the tremendous opportunity costs of tying up your resources, with limited or dubious upside.
 You keep no resources available to jump on sudden opportunities, while at the same time producing mediocre returns that have a non-zero probability of not materializing at all.

 By contrast, when professional options traders manage risk, one option they might employ is the “barbell” strategy: most investment in negligible-risk, highly liquid securities, and some little investment in aggressively speculative positions.
 The probability of these aggressive bets are low, but we mitigate this by committing only a small minority of our resources.
 Taleb refers to this tactic rather colorfully as “marrying the accountant while having an affair with the rock star.”

 This strategy allows marketers to take a few speculative risks while running a fundamentally conservative operation.
-In my article on taking initial control of a marketing operation, I talk about using the first few months as an opportunity to pilot certain ideas, and you’ll see the pilot concept reflected in these “barbell” examples:
+In my article on taking initial control of marketing operations, I talk about using the first few months as an opportunity to pilot certain ideas, and you’ll see the pilot concept reflected in these “barbell” examples: